-During the financial year ended 31 December 2023, the Group disposed the patent rights at US\$3,480,000 following the cancellation of the loan under the loan agreement with joint operator and joint operation partners.
-Accordingly, a gain on disposal of patent rights of US\$1,712,221 (Note 25) was recognised during the financial year.
+During the financial year ended 31 December 2023, the Group disposed the patent rights at US\$3,480,000 following the cancellation of the loan under the loan agreement with joint operator and joint operation partner.
+Accordingly, a gain on disposal of patent rights of US\$1,712,221 (Note 27) was recognised during the financial year ended 31 December 2023.